apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 The "name" field for resources in the permission definitions are regexes used to match resource names during authorization checks.

 Please see [Defining permissions](#defining-permissions) for more details.

+##### Cache Load Status
+`GET(/druid-ext/basic-security/authorization/loadStatus)`
+Return the current load status of the local caches of the authorization database.

 ## Default user accounts